eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/create-your-first-microservice-javascript.md

 Successfully tagged iofog-tutorial/moving-average:v1
 ```

-We'll wait a few minutes while it downloads a default Node.js environment we're using as a base.
+We'll wait a few minutes while it downloads a default Node.js environment you're using as a base.

 Let's double check the images were successfully created.
-The image name and tag are important in the next step of the tutorial, where we are going to deploy the moving average service.
+The image name and tag are important in the next step of the tutorial, where you are going to deploy the moving average service.

 ```console
 docker image ls --filter 'reference=*/moving-average'